-Item Fee (\$) Instructions - To institute or defend any original proceeding (including instructions to institute or defend interpleader proceedings) and to appeal 175.10 However - (a) no fee is allowable under this item to the Sheriff for instructions to interplead; and (b) no fee is allowable for instructions to take or oppose any interlocutory proceedings in a cause or matter, unless the taxing officer is satisfied that instructions were necessary, except in the case of a person, not a party to the action or matter, who is respondent to an application in a pending cause or matter For a statement of claim, defence, counterclaim or special case 175.10 Where - (a) the instructions for a defence cover, or include, the instruction for a counterclaim, only one fee is allowable; and (b) separate instructions -
+- (a) no fee is allowable under this item to the Sheriff for instructions to interplead; and - (b) no fee is allowable for instructions to take or oppose any interlocutory proceedings in a cause or matter, unless the taxing officer is satisfied that instructions were necessary, except in the case of a person, not a party to the action or matter, who is respondent to an application in a pending cause or matter - 2.
+For a statement of claim, defence, counterclaim or special case sch.
+1

+Where -

-(i) are not required for pleadings, no fee should be allowed under this item; or
+- (a) the instructions for a defence cover, or include, the instruction for a counterclaim, only one fee is allowable; and - (b) separate instructions - - are not required for pleadings, no fee should be allowed under this item; or

-Item Fee (\$) (ii) are required for pleadings, the fee allowed under this item is an amount that the taxing officer determines after taking into account the fee allowed under item 1 and after being satisfied of the need for those instructions, the time spent taking them and the status of the person taking them 3.
-For other pleadings, processes, statements of fact, reports, accounts and other similar documents when proper and not otherwise provided for, for interrogatories, for affidavits verifying interrogatories and other special affidavits and for payment into or out of Court, if the taxing officer is satisfied that any special further instruction was necessary 130.00 Where separate instructions - (a) are not required for pleadings, no fee should be allowed under this item; or (b) are required for pleadings, the fee allowed under this item is an amount that the taxing officer determines after taking into account the fee allowed under item 1 and after being satisfied of the need for those instructions, the time spent taking them and the status of the person taking them 4.
-To amend a pleading if the taxing officer is satisfied that any further special instruction was necessary 84.90 5.
-For particulars to be supplied if the taxing officer is satisfied that any further special instruction was necessary 84.90 6.
+Fee (\$) Item are required for pleadings, the fee allowed (ii) under this item is an amount that the taxing officer determines after taking into account the fee allowed under item 1 and after being satisfied of the need for those instructions, the time spent taking them and the status of the person taking them 3.
+For other pleadings, processes, statements of fact, reports, accounts 140.00 and other similar documents when proper and not otherwise provided for, for interrogatories, for affidavits verifying interrogatories and other special affidavits and for payment into or out of Court, if the taxing officer is satisfied that any special further instruction was necessary Where separate instructions -(a) are not required for pleadings, no fee should be allowed under this item; or (b) are required for pleadings, the fee allowed under this item is an amount that the taxing officer determines after taking into account the fee allowed under item 1 and after being satisfied of the need for those instructions, the time spent taking them and the status of the person taking them 91.40 4.
+To amend a pleading if the taxing officer is satisfied that any further special instruction was necessary 5.
+For particulars to be supplied if the taxing officer is satisfied that any 91.40 further special instruction was necessary 6.
 For brief, such fee may be allowed as the taxing officer thinks fit having regard to all the circumstances of the case No allowance is to be made under item 6 in respect of any attendance, perusal, work or service which is allowed for under some other item and, in fixing the amount to be allowed under item 6, the taxing officer is to have regard to any allowance made for earlier instructions in the cause or matter so that, in no case, are any instructions to be allowed for more than once